leo-step/digit-recognition/README.md

 # digit-recognition
-Final project for AP Computer Science A
+Final project for AP Computer Science A\
-- Built using Pygame and Pytorch libraries
-- Uses a convolutional neural network trained on the MNIST dataset
+                                       \
 ![](demo.gif)